Ivor Callely: Arrests and conviction

 In May 2016 a bench order was again issued for Callely's arrest, when he failed to attend a court sitting relating to non-payment of a debt.
 It was subsequently reported on Tuesday 17 May that Callely had already made arrangements to pay this debt and therefore did not need to appear in court.
 This was explained as a breakdown in communication.
 It was reported on Wednesday 18 May however that this was not the case, that there was no breakdown of communication and that no arrangements had been made to pay the debt.

+In July 2018, Callely was convicted of seven counts of criminal damage and one count of harassment against a GP practice in a property dispute.
+The offences, which involved the destruction of magazines and the smearing of tea bags on the walls of the doctor's office, were recorded on CCTV and were described as "very bizarre" by the presiding judge.
+Callely received a suspended sentence of eight months.

+In October 2019, Callely and his estranged wife, Jennifer Foley, were sued by Everyday Finance DAC, a finance company, over an alleged €2.9 million in outstanding property loans.
+In March 2020, it was reported that Foley engaged and reached a settlement on her share of debt with the firm.
+Callely claimed that he was unable to deal with the case due to injuries sustained from a bicycle accident, and he subsequently was ordered to pay €1.5 million following a summary judgement in the company's favour.